davidkpiano/frontend-masters-xstate-v2/06-parallel-states/README.md

 ## Exercises

-- Add a parallel state for like status
+- Add a parallel state for volume
-- Refactor the states so that the like status and media regions are separate
+- Refactor the states so that the volume and media regions are separate